+4.1 To initiate a new work program to ensure compliance with the Mobile Home Act 2013 and new regulations.
+The procedure will include an enhanced riskbased inspection procedure for protected sites and will also include the inspection of other sites.
-4.1 To implement a new fee structure as part of the application process and registration process as detailed in The Mobile Homes (Requirement for Manager of Site to be Fit and Proper Person) (England) Regulations 2020.
-The annual fee available through these regulations is not considered necessary as an annual fee is incorporated in the policy through the Mobile Homes Act 2013 procedure.

-- 4.2 Incorporate these new fees as part of a revised Mobile Homes Fees Policy and subject these fees to annual inflationary increases. - 4.3 To delegate the decision process for determination of a Fit and Proper Person Application to the Housing Standards Senior Manager.
+- 4.2 Using procedures detailed in The Mobile Homes Act 2013, introduce a fee structure, as detailed in the attached policy, Appendix 2.
+The policy will include applications for licence and an annual fee.
+The fee structure will be based on a risk rating that takes into account the size of a site, the level of compliance with licence conditions and confidence in management.
+This means that a site which is historically more problematic than another site and therefore requires more officer involvement and more monitoring, would pay a higher licence fee than a well-managed site that requires very little local authority involvement. - 4.3 To implement a fee structure as part of the application and registration process as detailed in The Mobile Homes (Requirement for Manager of Site to be Fit and Proper Person) (England) Regulations 2020.
+The fee structure is also incorporated into the fee policy.
+The annual fee available through these regulations is not considered necessary as an annual fee is incorporated in the policy through the Mobile Homes Act 2013 procedure. - 4.4 To delegate the decision process for determination of a Fit and Proper Person Application to the Housing Standards Senior Manager.
 Where representation by the site owner to a preliminary decision notice is received within the 28 period, the representation will be heard by the Assistant Director for Individuals and Families who will make a final decision.

-5 Other options
+5. Other options

-5.1 To reject the proposed charge for the application and registration process for the fit and proper person assessment.
+5.1 To reject the proposed charge for licencing actions involved in the application and registration process for the fit and proper person assessment.
 The service will then be provided with no fee for the businesses concerned.

-5 Issues and risks
+6. Issues and risks

 - 6.1 Resource Implications The procedure can be met within the existing Housing Standards team. - 6.2 Legal Implications The proposals are in accordance with statutory procedures. - 6.3 Equality Implications The proposals do not specifically affect individuals within a protected characteristic group. - 6.4 Environmental Impact There will not be any environmental impact from the legislation. - 6.5 Crime and Disorder The objective of the legislation is to improve management of protected sites.
-There should therefore be only a positive impact on crime and disorder. - 6.6 Risks Although residential rent increases are controlled through previous legislation, the regulations allows the licensee to increase the pitch rents to residents to cover the costs.
-Although this will be limited this may be proportionally passed on to the site residents.
+The robust approach of the Council in its delivery of the regulations should provide a positive impact on crime and disorder.

+6.6 Risks - Although residential rent increases are controlled through previous legislation, the Act does allows the licensee to increase the pitch rents to residents to cover the cost of the annual fee.
+Although this will be limited to a single annual increase, effectively this fee may be directly passed on to the site residents.
+The guidance details a procedure for applications, transfers and variations.
+It also provides models for setting the annual fee.